 Even though both electric and wet underfloor heating systems can be used successfully with almost all types of flooring, there are certain types that are better for heat output.

 Wooden floors can work well, especially since it is stable under temperature fluctuations.
-For this type of flooring to work best, it has to be less than 22mm thick and should not have a width-to-thickness ratio of more than 4:1.
-The floor temperature should also not exceed 28 degrees Celsius and the moisture content has to be between 6% and 8%.
+For this type of flooring to work best, it must be less than 22mm thick and should not have a width-to-thickness ratio of more than 4:1.
+The floor temperature should also not exceed 28 degrees Celsius and the moisture content must be between 6% and 8%.

 Ceramic tiles, concrete, and stone will also work well to provide an even background heat with wet underfloor heating.